 Add the vegetable broth and butternut squash to the pan and bring to a boil.
 Reduce the heat to medium low and simmer until the squash is tender.
 This will take about 12-15 minutes.
 Cool it for 5 minutes.

-Pour the broth and squash mixture into a blender or food processor.
-Add 1 cup of the parmesan cheese, thyme and black pepper.
+Pour the broth and butternut squash mixture into a blender or food processor.
+Add the ricotta cheese, ½ cup of the parmesan cheese, thyme and black pepper.
 Puree until smooth.
+Taste the sauce and add some salt to taste.

 Add the squash mixture to the penne in the pot and combine well.
 It will seem a bit soupy and that is how it should be.
 The pasta will absorb the moisture during the baking process.